Student FAQ regarding COVID-19

 If my classes are offered online, how will I receive my accommodations?

 Many accommodations can be adjusted to the online learning environment, and we have provided answers to some of the most utilized accommodations further down in this FAQ.
-If you have questions about a specific accommodation, we would encourage you to contact your access advisor to discuss implementation further.
+If you have questions about a specific accommodation, we encourage you to contact your access advisor to discuss implementation further.

 Will I be able to access classes remotely this fall if I am unable to attend in person due to my disability and COVID-19?

-Students are encouraged to work with their Access Advisors to determine what accommodations are needed to ensure that they have access to classroom material
+Students are encouraged to work with their access advisors to determine what accommodations are needed to ensure that they have access to classroom material